Synchronizing a Multi-board Assembly with Altium MCAD CoDesigner

 Recognize the PCBs

-Define the Enclosure
+Identify the Enclosure to CoDesigner

 Select the enclosure in the MCAD feature tree, then click the Enclosure button on the Altium CoDesigner ribbon.
 CoDesigner now recognizes this part/assembly as the enclosure and will indicate this in the Multiboard Definition section of the Altium CoDesigner panel.